-These side effects from antibiotics seemed to be prevented once I introduced probiotics into my supplement reigmen.
-And also, the best way to boost immune system after antibiotics is to take probiotics to put friendly bacteria back into the body.
+These side effects of antibiotics seemed to be prevented once I introduced probiotics into my supplement regimen.
+And also, the best way to boost the immune system after antibiotics is to take probiotics to put friendly bacteria back into the body.

 What is the best probiotic to take after using antibiotics?

 I’ve tried out many different probiotics with varying levels of success.
 The one that I felt made the biggest difference was the probiotic made by Healthy Origins.
 However, I have come across another probiotic that I like since I originally wrote this article.

 How to choose a good probiotic to take?

 When choosing a probiotic, you have to make sure that you find one with a decent number of colonies.
 You typically want numbers in the billions, probably 30 billion and above.